Select an Employee Recognition Partner

 No matter how good any proposals or vendor presentations are, the odds are still better that your committee conversations and decision-making process will raise new issues that require additional answers.
 Be ready to pose more questions to your vendors.
 It may take an extra day or two, but it’s always preferable to assuming or guessing.

 The old sayings “time is money” and “time kills all deals” aren’t just warnings for salespeople.
-Indeed, each week (or month) that passes during your deliberations—or between your decision and a signed contract—can be costly for your organisation in a number of ways.
+Indeed, each week (or month) that passes during your deliberations—or between your decision and a signed contract—can be costly for your organization in a number of ways.
 These include:

 So what should you do if your process starts to slow, or you want to ensure it doesn’t?